-Three site alternatives for the OMF South project are evaluated in the Draft Environmental Impact Statement: one in Kent and two in Federal Way (Figure G1.1-1).
-These alternatives are named the Midway Landfill Alternative, South 336th Street Alternative, and South 344th Street Alternative, respectively (Figures G1.1-2 through G1.1-4).
-Figure G1.1-5 shows the mainline track options.
+Three site alternatives for the OMF South project are evaluated in the Draft Environmental Impact Statement (EIS): two in Federal Way and one in Kent (Figure G1.1-1).
+These alternatives are named the Preferred Alternative (referred to as the South 336th Street Alternative in the 2021 Draft EIS), the South 344th Street Alternative, and the Midway Landfill Alternative, respectively.
+Figures G1.1-2 through G1.1-4 show the conceptual site layout for each alternative.